mantidproject/mantid/Code/Mantid/docs/source/concepts/PointAndSpaceGroups.rst

 Point and space groups
 ======================

 This document explains how crystallographic point and space groups are used in Mantid.
-The :ref:`document <SymmetryGroups>` about symmetry operations, elements and groups is a prerequisite for this text, so it is recommended to read it beforehand.
+The :ref:`document <Symmetry groups>` about symmetry operations, elements and groups is a prerequisite for this text, so it is recommended to read it beforehand.

 Introduction
 ------------